trivedikavya/Kemojis/README.md

-Proper Readme soon ... open to contribute
+Proper Readme soon with proper Guide ... open to contribute